 This section applies when projects will require any exterior material laydown, construction or excavation.
+Section 7.8 is to be referenced alongside the JBLE-Langley Construction Inspection and Compliance Procedures document on the JBLE-Langley Environmental Website.

 Stormwater management and hydrology planning should be considered during initial phases of site planning.
-Buried utility lines, high groundwater, prohibition of pervious pavement and flightline restrictions often lead to construction delays.
+Buried utility lines, high groundwater, prohibition of pervious pavement, and flightline restrictions often lead to construction delays.

 The Contractor shall submit their Site Specific Erosion and Sediment Control Plan and Stormwater Pollution Prevention Plan to the 633 CES/CEIE Water Program Manager for an initial review before submission to the VDEQ for final approval.
-The VDEQ is the Virginia Stormwater Management Plan (VSMP) and Virginia Erosion and Sediment Control Plan (VESCP) Authority.
+The VDEQ serves as the Virginia Stormwater Management Plan (VSMP) and Virginia Erosion and Sediment Control Plan (VESCP) Authority.